kamesguen21/encore/README.md

 Here are the features that I have working currently:

 * Inversion of control dependency loading
-* Route Groups
-* Route Filters
+* Route groups
-* Route Arguments
+* Route wildcards
-* RESTful Controllers
+* RESTful controllers
-* Filters on controllers
+* Filters on routes or controllers
 * View templating (any 3rd party templating library)
 * Non-blocking view rendering
 * Simple recursive project loading